exp1rat1on/exp1rat1on/README.md

 - 👋 Hi, I’m @exp1rat1on
 - 👀 I’m interested in ...
-Music
+Music and learning how to hack
 - 🌱 I’m currently learning ...school
 - 💞️ I’m looking to collaborate on ...idk
 - 📫 How to reach me ...gmail or discord or IDK